The USM Core Curriculum

 These requirements may be completed in any order.
 Some majors may require completion of particular courses or a particular sequencing of these requirements.
 Students who transfer in 24 or more credit hours are not required to take EYE prior to registering for these courses.

 - Creative Expression: pre- or co-requisite: EYE

 - Science Exploration (lecture and corresponding lab): pre- or co-requisite: EYE and Quantitative Reasoning

 - Ethical Inquiry, Social Responsibility, and Citizenship

-Prerequisites: Any three of the four requirements of Creative Expression, Cultural Interpretation, Science Exploration, Socio-cultural Analysis.
+Prerequisites: Any three of the four requirements of Creative Expression, Cultural Interpretation, Science Exploration, Sociocultural Analysis.
 Individual courses in this area may include additional prerequisites.
 Some majors may require students to complete specific courses to satisfy this requirement.
-See the relevant department section of the catalog for more information.
+See the relevant program section of the catalog for more information.

 Prerequisites for courses that satisfy the Diversity requirement vary by course.
 Please check the individual course listings in Maine Street for course-specific prerequisites.
 Some courses that satisfy the Diversity requirement may also satisfy other Core or major requirements.
 Students must complete two distinct courses to satisfy the Diversity and International requirements.

 Prerequisites for courses that satisfy the International requirement vary by course.
 Please check the individual course listings in Maine Street for course-specific prerequisites.
 Courses that satisfy the International requirement may also satisfy other Core or major requirements.
 Students must complete two distinct courses to satisfy the Diversity and International requirements.
 Study abroad involving an academic experience may be used to satisfy the International requirement.
 Prior approval form required.

 Prerequisites for Capstone courses are determined by the offering program.
 Students should check the section of the catalog associated with their major for information on this requirement.